archesproject/arches-dev-training/slides/08-module-05.md

 - Review what widgets are in Arches
 - Where are widgets used in Arches
 - What are the basic building blocks of a widget

-- Lab:
-    - Create an geocoder widget to leverage our address datatype
-    - Register our widget in Arches
+- Lab - create a geocder widget
-    - Update our address datatype to use the geocoder widget

 ---